Chrysler · AI Tuning Renders

 How does the 300 AI render work?

 It depends on the style.
 A 300 widebody kit runs $4,000–$12,000 installed.
 A stance build (coilovers, wheels, alignment) runs $800–$4,000.
 A full custom wrap runs $2,000–$6,000.
 A JDM-style conversion can run $3,000–$30,000+.
-Rendering before you commit helps you confirm you actually want the look before spending that money.
+Rendering before you commit helps you confirm you want the look before spending that money.

 Can I use my own 300 photo?

-Yes — that's the core TunedRides feature.
+Yes.
+That's the core TunedRides feature.
 Upload any clear photo of your Chrysler 300 and the AI renders it transformed.
 The result reflects your car's actual color, trim, and proportions, not a generic model.
 For best results, use a side-profile or 3/4-angle photo in good lighting.

 Is TunedRides free for 300 renders?